beechnut/transition-memo/transition-memo.md

 __Precedents:__

-+ Chicago’s online permitting office lets you know where in the process you are, who last touched it, and when it was last addressed.
++ [Chicago’s online permitting office][permit] lets you know where in the process you are, who last touched it, and when it was last addressed.
-+ AnywhereBallot used design thinking to design a ballot that enabled people to vote even if they had low literacy, medical conditions (including a stroke), or other problems contributing to being unable to follow a multi-page ballot.
++ [AnywhereBallot][ab] used design thinking to design a ballot that enabled people to vote even if they had low literacy, medical conditions (including a stroke), or other problems contributing to being unable to follow a multi-page ballot.

 ### Implement: Write for Humans